jaseemabid/blog/preview/inc.md

 backward compatible to versions way before I was born.
 The 32 bit versions of the same registers are named EAX, EBX etc and they occupy the lower half of the 64 bit register.
-E here stands for Extended because it extended the 16 bit registers that predated them.
-The 16 bit registers can be accessed as AX, BX etc and the lower and upper 8 bits of a 16 bit register like AX can be accessed as AH and AL. Your shiny new machine can run 35year old 8 bit assembly just fine.
+E here stands for Extended because it extended the 16 bit registers that predated them namely AX, BX etc. The lower and upper 8 bits of a 16 bit register like AX can be accessed as AH and AL. Your shiny new machine can run 35year old 8 bit assembly just fine.

 Some registers are reserved for specific purposes and we use 2 of them. `RSP` is the stack pointer. `RBP` points to the base of the current stack frame.
 It took